 You’ll notice that the dials don’t all read the same way.
 The numbers go anticlockwise on the first dial, and clockwise on the next, so be sure to take an accurate reading using the needle.
 If the needle falls part way between two figures, always take the lowest number.
 If the needle falls between nine and zero, assume that it reads nine.
 Then, you will need to reduce the reading of the dial on the left by one.
 For instance, if you recorded that reading as three, it will need to be changed to two.
 This doesn’t need to be done in every instance, only when the needle falls between nine and zero.

 The dial on the far right may be a slightly different colour or presented differently – this one can be ignored.

 When you have a smart meter, readings get taken automatically by your energy provider, so you don’t have to worry about reading these.

-If your meter has dials, you can read them using exactly the same method as above.
+If your meter has dials, you can read them using the exact same method as above.
 Take the number of each dial, working from left to right.
-If the needle falls in between two numbers, always take the lowest number.
+If the needle falls in between two numbers, always take the lowest.
 When the needle falls between nine and zero, you should use the number nine and reduce the number on the previous dial by one.

 How do I submit a meter reading?

 There are multiple ways in which you can submit a meter reading.
 Most energy providers will accept a meter reading via text, email or phone.
 If you have an online account or their app on your smartphone, these may be used to submit a meter reading, too.
 Occasionally, they may send someone out to read the meter for you, though this is becoming more rare.

 When it’s time to submit a meter reading, you’ll likely receive a reminder by mail, email or text.
 You can reply to this correspondence with your readings that were taken using the methods above.

 Immediate pricing access to all major UK gas suppliers.
 We can save you upto 45% on your business gas prices.

 We manage 20,000 electric meters for our commercial customers – So you’re in safe hands.